Toivaa/RBAC-Gov/readme.txt

 Author: Joonas Toivanen
 email: joonas.toivanen@elisanet.fi

-This is the demo implementation of the proposed RBAC-Gov architecture of the "Design and Implementation of Role-Based Access Control System for Government Data Sharing Using Blockchain" master's thesis.
+This is the demo implementation of the proposed RBAC-Gov architecture of the "Design and Implementation of Blockchain-Based RBAC for Government Data Sharing Systems" master's thesis.

 The demo implementation is a decentralized application (Dapp) build with using Truffle.
 It was build on top of Webpack box (https://www.trufflesuite.com/boxes/webpack).
 Truffle documentation (https://www.trufflesuite.com/docs/truffle/overview) offers help how to run the Dapp.